-Secondly, Meratrim contains sphaeranthus indicus and garcinia mangostana, which are not ingredients we’ve seen feature very regularly in fat burner supplements.
+Secondly, Meratrim contains sphaeranthus indicus and garcinia mangostana, which are not ingredients we’ve seen feature very regularly in supplements of this type.

 There are some good things in Burn HD, however.

-We were happy to see Green Tea Extract (boost metabolism), Caffeine (increase energy) and Chromium (boost metabolism) on the ingredients label.
+We were happy to see Green Tea Extract, Caffeine and Chromium on the ingredients label.

-All three of these substances are on our list of the best fat burner ingredients, so that’s one big box ticked by Burn HD.
+All three of these substances are on our list of the best ingredients, so that’s one big box ticked by Burn HD.

 However, there were quite a few things missing from this product, which we’ll get into below.

-Although Burn HD does contain three of our favorite fat burner ingredients in Green Tea Extract, Caffeine and Chromium, there were also quite a lot of things missing.
+Although Burn HD does contain three of our favorite ingredients in Green Tea Extract, Caffeine and Chromium, there were also quite a lot of things missing.

 As we mentioned above, it was disappointing not to see any Cayenne Pepper or Glucomannan on the label.

 It was also a shame to to find any Green Coffee Bean Extract on the label.
-Chlorogenic Acid can help to reduce fat absorbed by the diet.
+It’s another popular ingredient in this kind of supplement.

 Another less important thing missing was Black Pepper Extract.
-It’s always good to check if your supplement includes this because it can help to ensure that the other ingredients are fully absorbed.
+It’s always good to check if your supplement includes this.

-Be sure to check out our pick of the best fat burner supplements on sale right now by tapping the link below.
+Be sure to check out our pick of the best five supplements on sale right now by tapping the link below.

-Most modern fat burner supplements are pretty safe as they tend to only contain natural ingredients.
+Most modern sports and workout supplements are pretty safe as they tend to only contain commonly used ingredients.